Transform a Bonus Room to Reflect Your Lifestyle and Activities

 Your kids have long outgrown the nursery – which has since been converted into a guest bedroom.
 But there's this unfinished space on the second floor that's a project waiting to happen.

 And, voila!
-Your kids will have a dedicated space where they can pursue their particular interests – and have fun with their friends.
+Your kids will have a dedicated space to pursue their particular interests – and have fun with their friends.

 6. Exercise, Sweat, Relax, Repeat!

 An appealing option for that unfinished space above the garage is to make it into an exercise room.
-A home gym is a great use of flexible space as well as a wonderful choice for people who don’t want to deal with the wait to use equipment or pay monthly fees for health club memberships.
+A home gym is an excellent use of flexible space and a fantastic choice for people who don't want to deal with the wait to use equipment or pay monthly fees for health club memberships.

 Now that there are no more excuses about not exercising enough, you can furnish the home gym with a few simple "starter" pieces of equipment.
 Move the treadmill and bike from the garage or basement into the exercise room.
 Get some free weights, a yoga mat, and a small television for workout videos.